Brixham C of E Primary School & Neighbourhood Nursery (Brixham)

 We are lucky to have a wealth of expertise within the staff, including trained adults in areas such as;

-- Emotional, Social and Behavioural, using Nurture/Pastoral strategies and techniques, SEAL and CBT programmes
+- Emotional, Social and Behavioural, using Nurture/Pastoral strategies and techniques and SEAL

 - Speech, Language and Communication,

 - Autistic Spectrum Disorders